Etiquette in Japan: Bathing

 In a home or small inn, a traditional tub is square and deep enough that the water covers the bather's shoulders, but its length and width are small so the bather sits with the knees drawn up.
 A scoop is provided so the bather can douse their head with the tub water.
 Because the ofuro is meant for a relaxing private soak, yet serves numerous people, the bather needs to be careful not to indulge too long.
 Many ryokan close the ofuro for several hours every day so the room can be cleaned and aired, and some require guests to sign up for specific soak times.

 In homes with small tubs, family members bathe one by one in order of seniority, traditionally starting with the oldest male or the oldest person in the household.
 If there are guests in the home, they will be given priority.
 In homes with larger tubs, it is not uncommon for family members to bathe together.
 Typically one or both parents will bathe with babies and toddlers, and even as children grow older they may still bathe with one of their parents.
 Some homes transfer the hot bath water to a clothes-washing machine.

 Bathtubs are increasingly common in modern Japanese homes; however, in cities there are still many small and old apartments that do not have bathtubs, so public bathhouses called sentō are common.
 A regular bathhouse will have tap water heated in a boiler.
 In all but the most rural areas, public baths are segregated by gender.
 Customers bathe nude, many using a small washcloth to cover their genitals.
 Hotels, pachinko parlors and other venues may have on-site sentō for customer use.
-The same soaping, scrubbing, rinsing rules apply as in homes and ryokan.
+The same soaping, scrubbing, and rinsing rules apply as in homes and ryokan.